Two Is Better Than One: Music video

-The music video directed by Meiert Avis and Jeremy Alter, was released on December 10, 2009.
-The video features Erik Huffman from Survivor: China and Mika Combs from The Amazing Race 15.
+The music video, directed by Meiert Avis and Jeremy Alter, was released on December 10, 2009.
+The video shows a couple's relationship, featuring Erik Huffman from Survivor: China and Mika Combs from The Amazing Race 15.
 Swift does not appear in the video, but her vocals are still heard.
-It shows the story of a couple's relationship (the couple being played by Huffman and Combs).
-The band are shown performing in an empty hall, starting with Johnson playing guitar alone before the rest of the band members walk in and join.
+The band is shown performing in an empty hall, starting with Johnson playing guitar alone before the rest of the members walk in and join.

 A music video e-Card was also released for the song.

 Reception

 "Two Is Better Than One" was met with mixed reviews from music critics.
 A positive response came from Michael Menachem of Billboard who stated, "Martin Johnson's falsetto complements Swift's sweet tone, and producer Brian Howes builds an orchestral arrangement around their vocals that would be well-suited to a climactic movie moment."
-However, a negative review came from Tim Sendra of AllMusic, which he described the track as "terrible" and "something Diane Warren would have shelved for being too trite and formulaic."
+However, a negative review came from Tim Sendra of AllMusic; he described the track as "terrible" and "something Diane Warren would have shelved for being too trite and formulaic."
 Another negative response came from Gregory Robson of AbsolutePunk.net who felt that Swift's "contributions aren't as promising as one would expect."
 Rob Sheffield of Rolling Stone remarked, "For some reason, they decided to delay her entrance until a minute into the song, arguably the worst decision in the history of decisions."